openjdk/guide/src/index.md

         }
     }

-This example only utilizes two JTReg specific tags, `@test` and `@summary`. `@test` simply tells JTReg that this class is a test, and `@summary` provides a description of the test.
+This example only utilizes three JTReg specific tags, `@test`, `@summary`, and `@run`. `@test` simply tells JTReg that this class is a test, and `@summary` provides a description of the test. `@run` tells JTReg how to execute the test.
+In this case we simply tell JTReg to execute the main method of the class `TestXY`. `@run` is not strictly necessary for JTReg to execute the test, an implicit `@run` tag will be added if none exists.
+However, for clarity and in order to avoid bugs it's recommended to always explicitly use the `@run` tag.

 There are several other tags that can be used in JTReg tests.
 You can for instance associate the test with a specific bug that this test is a regression test for.

     @bug 7000001